 Just like products and documents, folders can contain and display a wide range of data and content as determined by their shapes.
 Each folder shape is built up from zero or more components: rich text, paragraphs, and videos, just to name a few options.
 Think of folders as containers that can perform double duty as web pages.
 In fact, the page you’re reading right now is a Crystallize folder with a particular shape, which we’ve called “Learn”:

 On the right side of the screen is a list of the components that you can add to the shape.
 Either left-click on them or drag and drop them to the center of the screen to add them to your shape definition.
-Once components have been added, you can click and drag on their left-hand tabs to reorder them, or you can click the (...) button on the right-hand side to delete them.
+Once components have been added, you can click and drag on their left-hand tabs to reorder them, or you can click the action button (...) on the right-hand side to delete them.
 Every component will need to be named and properly configured, which is covered in more detail in the Concepts entry for each component.

 Click the Update button at the top of the screen to save changes to the shape.
-To delete the shape, click the (…) button and select Delete.

 You can always make changes to existing folder shapes, either by accessing the Shapes screen under Settings or by clicking on the shape name that appears at the top of the screen above the folder name whenever you’re creating/editing a folder.